CodeceptionGenerator/CodeceptionGenerator/README.md

 │   └── Generator/              ... test code generator classes
-├── input/                      ... put your selenium html files ├── output/                     ... test codes will be output here └── generate.php                ... a execution file
+├── input/                      ... put your selenium html files ├── output/                     ... test codes will be output here └── generate.php                ... an execution file
 ~~~

 ## How to Generate Test Codes